Countries and regions

 Yet while China has made good progress in implementing its WTO commitments, there are still outstanding problems.

 - industrial policies and non-tariff measures in China which may discriminate against foreign companies

 - a strong degree of government intervention in the economy, resulting in a dominant position of state-owned enterprises, and unequal access to subsidies and cheap financing

 - inadequate protection and enforcement of intellectual property rights in China

 However, while there are many challenges, China's market and rapid development also continues to offer huge opportunities, with significant potential for further expanding trade and investment and strengthening of the relations.

-The launch of the negotiations on a bilateral investment agreement as soon as possible is an important forward-looking initiative that aims to promote bilateral investment by providing transparency, legal certainty, and market access to investors from both sides.
+The recent launch of the negotiations on a bilateral investment agreement is an important forward-looking initiative that aims to promote bilateral investment by providing transparency, legal certainty, and market access to investors from both sides.